radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Depending on the operation mode, the RADIUS/(D)TLS client identity can be determined differently.

-In TLS-PSK operation, a client is uniquely identified by its TLS-PSK identifier.[^pskid]{:jf}
+In TLS-PSK operation, a client is uniquely identified by its TLS-PSK identifier.

 In Raw-Public-Key operation, a client is uniquely identified by the Raw public key.